simonsimon9/CW_02_Angular/README.md

 2. Services (requires constructor to create for each directive)
 3. Pipes and custom pipes
 4. Basic Routing
-5. Data binding (property binding) using ngModel
+5. Data binding (Event binding and Property binding) using ngModel

 # Myapp